imsruthi/Tableau/README.md

 # Tableau Real Estate Market Overview
+I created this Tableau dashboard to provide a comprehensive overview of the real estate market in the United States from 2016 to 2023.
+The dashboard includes a variety of visualizations that show the average assessed value of property by property class, the trend in assessed values over time, the distribution of assessed values by state, and the relationship between assessed values and sale prices and property taxes for residential property.
 ![Dashboard 1](https://github.com/imsruthi/Tableauu/assets/128511364/28a5e3d2-3714-4973-92ee-3788030a604d)
 The 6 sheets in the dashboard provide a comprehensive overview of the real estate market in the United States from 2016 to 2023.
 The dashboard includes a variety of visualizations, including a bar chart showing the average assessed value of property by property class, a line chart showing the trend in assessed values over time, and a map showing the distribution of assessed values by state.